Skip to main content

 SIDs.

-the PCE only including manually configured adjacency-SIDs in its
+only including statically configured adjacency-SIDs in its path

 * Persistency across network changes is achieved by the PCE not